JamieMJohns/Get-list-of-running-processes-and-delete-specified-processs---c-/README.md

 =>storing integers as array (using vector) <br />
 =>storing strings as list (also using vector) <br />
 =>sorting vector of strings in alphabetic order <br />
-=>from a vector of strings, create a new vector which is a list unique strings from the first vector <br />
+=>from a vector of strings, create a new vector which is a list of unique strings from the first vector <br />
 =>determine if two strings match [using the strcmp() function] <br />
 =>applying for-loop in a single line (not done everywhere in the code)<br />
 =>applying if-loop in a single line (not done everywhere in the code) <br />